poseidon/typhoon/docs/topics/hardware.md

 #### ISC DHCP

-Add a subnet parameter to the LAN DHCP server to include an ISC DHCP config file.
+With ISC DHCP, add a subnet parameter to the LAN DHCP server to include an ISC DHCP config file.

 ```
 configure